Anterior cingulate cortex: Evidence from electrical studies

-Evidence against error detection and conflict monitoring theory

-Studies examining task performance related to error and conflict processes in patients with ACC damage cast doubt on the necessity of this region for these functions.
-The error detection and conflict monitoring theories cannot explain some evidence obtained by electrical studies that demonstrate the effects of giving feedback after responses because the theory describes the ACC as strictly monitoring conflict, not as having evaluative properties.

-It has been stated that "The cognitive consequences of anterior cingulate lesions remain rather equivocal, with a number of case reports of intact general neuropsychological and executive function in the presence of large anterior dorsal cingulate lesions.
-For an alternative view of anterior cingulate, see Rushworth's review (2007).

 Social evaluation

 Activity in the dorsal anterior cingulate cortex (dACC) has been implicated in processing both the detection and appraisal of social processes, including social exclusion.
 When exposed to repeated personal social evaluative tasks, non-depressed women showed reduced fMRI BOLD activation in the dACC on the second exposure, while women with a history of depression exhibited enhanced BOLD activation.
 This differential activity may reflect enhanced rumination about social evaluation or enhanced arousal associated with repeated social evaluation.

 The anterior cingulate cortex gyrus is involved in effort to help others.